jreypo/jreypo.github.io/_posts/2021-01-08-a-new-chapter-in-my-life-a-new-era-for-the-blog.md

 [![](/assets/images/oh-yeah.jpg)]({{site.url}}/assets/images/oh-yeah.jpg)

-The two managers in the team and our director gave the incredible opportunity of joining their team, the same team I had been working with for none months.
+The two managers in the team and our director gave me the incredible opportunity of joining their team, the same team I had been working with for nine months.
 In November I officially joined as Senior Program Manager.
 If you are asking yourself if I will move to Redmond when all this COVID shit is over the answer is no, I will stay in Madrid which is perfect for me since I cannot move to the US for personal reasons, at least for now.

 So reflecting back 2020 has been a great year for me in many ways, I have been to achieve a goal I set many years ago whe I was working at VMware, to join an engineering team and stay in Spain at the same time.
 I cannot express how grateful I am for this, specially to Eduardo, Ram and Brett who decided to trust me and to my former manager Manuel who supported me in this journey.